 Make a list of all possible charges and include them in your client contract or service agreement.
 This might also include the cost of supplies like gloves or special equipment.
 A clear, all-encompassing personal care agreement protects both the client and your agency, ensuring everyone is on the same page from the start and preventing payment disputes down the road.

-Common Myths About Paying for Home Care
+Common Home Care Payment Myths

 When families are looking for care, they often have big questions and even bigger misconceptions about how to pay for it.
 As an agency owner, you can build trust and guide them by clearing up the confusion right from the start.
 Many families assume certain types of insurance will cover costs, only to find out they were mistaken when the first bill arrives.
 Helping your clients understand the reality of payment options sets a foundation for a strong, long-term relationship and prevents payment issues down the road.